venelin/POUMM/cran-comments.md

+Fixed the old date and missing reference in Description field.

 This is a minor bug-fix, which should ensure compatibility with data.table v1.12.2 (to be released soon).

 R CMD CHECK passes with 0 Errors, 0 Warnings and 1 Note: